mongodb-developer/workshop/01-Deploy-Cluster/README.md

 We’ll be using MongoDB Atlas, our fully managed Database as a Service, for this workshop.
 Go to [https://cloud.mongodb.com](https://cloud.mongodb.com) and either create a new account or log into an existing account you may have previously created.
 Create a new Atlas project to use in this workshop.

+** Note that the Atlas team sometimes experiment with the UI to make things more intuitive – that means that your experience might not match what you see here **

 ### Create a Free Tier Cluster
 #### Click Build a Cluster